darskkaa/predicting-options-volatility-by-applying-natural-language-processing-/README.md

 ## Made by Adil

 This is my personal project for analyzing stock volatility.
-No AI, no fancy stuff - just straightforward financial analysis.
+Just straightforward financial analysis.